House Sitting Etiquette – What Do House Sitters Do (And Don’t Do +BONUS House Sitting Guidelines)??

 Each house sit is unique and different.
 However, each house sit will have similarities.
 When talking to a homeowner about the house sit, you should at the very least expect:

-• A clean, safe home at handover.
+- A clean, safe home at handover.

-• Set dates of the house sit.
+- Set dates of the house sit.

-• Set pets and duties for the pets.
+- Set pets and duties for the pets.

-• An update/communication schedule.
+- An update/communication schedule.

-• Set duties for around the home.
+- Set duties for around the home.

 What Shouldn’t You Expect When House Sitting?

-• A dirty or unsafe home.
+- A dirty or unsafe home.

-• Suprise animals or tasks for the animals.
+- Suprise animals or tasks for the animals.

-• Suprise tasks or duties around the home.
+- Suprise tasks or duties around the home.

-• To pay for any bills/services while staying at the home (unless previously agreed upon).
+- To pay for any bills/services while staying at the home (unless previously agreed upon).

 House Sitters Duties

-• Be responsible, trustworthy and safe.
+- Be responsible, trustworthy, and safe.
 This includes being punctual

-• Communicating with the homeowner to the agreed communication schedule.
+- Communicating with the homeowner to the agreed communication schedule.

-• Depending on your duties you may want to charge, this is what we suggest charging for pet sittting.
+- Depending on your duties you may want to charge, this is what we suggest charging for pet sittting.

-• To hand over the home in the same condition (if not better) than when you arrived and to notify the homeowner of anything broken or changed.
+- To hand over the home in the same condition (if not better) than when you arrived and to notify the homeowner of anything broken or changed.

 Home Owners Duties

-• To disclose to the house sitter if there are any monitoring devices in the home or for the animals.
+- To disclose to the house sitter if there are any monitoring devices in the home or for the animals.

 What Are Some Unrealistic Expectations From the Homeowner?

 As a house sitter, it is not uncommon to be asked to keep on top of swimming pool/ hot tub maintenance and cleaning, general lawn mowing or gardening.
-This is absolutely fine if you agree to it in the interview.
+This is fine if you agree to it in the interview.

 Some unrealistic expectations can be:

-• Having the house sitter pay a bond.
+- Having the house sitter pay a bond.
 House sitting is all about trust.
 There should never be any money changing hands either way – even if it is just as s bond.

-• To look after animals that have not been agreed upon before the sit.
+- To look after animals that have not been agreed upon before the sit.

-• Having friends or family come to check on the home or stay over.
+- Having friends or family come to check on the home or stay over.

-How to Ensure Your House Sit Runs Smoothly (Make Sure You get the House Sitting Guidelines)
+How to Ensure Your House Sit Runs Smoothly (Make Sure You Get the House Sitting Guidelines)

+Now, know what you should provide and what you should expect from each homeowner.
 But how do you ensure that each house sit runs smoothly?
 You need house-sitting guidelines!

-You never know exactly what you need to discuss with the homeowner or know about the home and pets.
+The key here is to be organized and get all the information.
+When starting out house sitting, this can be a little difficult.
+You never know exactly what you must discuss with the homeowner or learn about the home and pets.

 Need a House Sitter?

-Here is all the information you need on how to find a reliable house sitter that is trustworthy
+Here is all the information you need on how to find a reliable housesitter.
+We give this list to friends and family who are looking for a sitter.

 What Information to Get Before the House Sit